pedrochatelain/flutter_carreras_estudiantes/README.md

 # TODO

-- Avoid multiple taps on add student button (it causes dialog to open many times)
+- Extract tables into a single Widget to avoid repetition
--
+- Implement provider_carreras